Frequently Asked Questions

 Which writers have visited UAA's Summer Residency?

-The MFA Program strives to invite some of our nation's finest writers and thinkers to our Residency.
+The MFA Program strives to invite some of our nation's finest writers, thinkers, and artists to our Residency.
 The following have visited our Residencies in the past few years:

 How does the faculty mentorship structure work?